Royals vs. Orioles Player Props Betting Odds

-Sportsbooks have listed player props for Adley Rutschman and others when the Baltimore Orioles host the Kansas City Royals at Oriole Park at Camden Yards on Saturday at 4:05 PM ET.
+Player prop bet options for Adley Rutschman, Bobby Witt Jr. and others are available when the Baltimore Orioles host the Kansas City Royals at Oriole Park at Camden Yards on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!